syncfusion-content/xamarin-docs/Xamarin/SfSchedule/recurrence.md

     * Monthly Recurrence
     * Yearly Recurrence

-## RRule generator
+## RRULE generator

 `RecurrenceGenerator/RecurrenceBuilder` is available with the control to create `RecurrenceRule`.
-RRule can be easily created through this engine by simple APIs available.
+RRULE can be easily created through this engine by simple APIs available.

 {% highlight c# %}